 Nursing pillows make nursing and even bottle feeding SO much easier.
 I’ve used both the Boppy brand (buy here) and have found I prefer My Brest Friend (buy here) because it wraps all the way around the back, offering back support.
 I really like that, unlike the Boppy, it buckles around the wait so it can be worn around the house which is handy dandy if you’re like me and can be caught nursing with one arm while cooking with the other!
 It also raises the baby up higher, which is ergonomic and more comfortable and comes with a little pocket where I store my nipple shields and lanolin – super functional!

-This is the best nursing cover I’ve ever used.
+This is the best nursing cover I’ve ever used (where to buy).
 Why?
 It has a stiff opening that curves outwards away from your body so you can look down and see your baby to nurse.
 No more hiding underneath a sheet, all embarrassed and looking like a goof!
 They have many styles available, too, and you just can’t be the name – Udder Covers!